dovecot/documentation/docs/core/plugins/quota.md

 best performance, make sure [[setting,mailbox_list_index,yes]].

 ::: warning
-If you're switching from some other quota backend to `count`, make sure that all the mails have their virtual sizes already indexed.
+If you're switching from some other quota driver to `count`, make sure that all the mails have their virtual sizes already indexed.
 Otherwise there may be a significant performance hit when Dovecot starts opening all the mails to get their sizes.
 You can help to avoid this by accessing the